super-saturn/pico-eeprom-emu/README.md

 Connect pins 0-14 to your address bus, pins 15-22 to your data bus, and pin 26 to a CS / Bus Select signal (in many systems, this can simply be the highest bit of your address bus.)

-You may need to install support for the `thumbv6m-none-eabi` target (see the RP2040 HAL project for more details.)
+You must install support for the `thumbv6m-none-eabi` target (see the RP2040 HAL project for more details.)
+You must also install `flip-link` and `elf2uf2-rs`.
+For a slightly more robust debug experience, use a pico probe and `probe-rs`.

 ## Authors